Network Device Interface: CPU architecture support

-NDI, when running on x86 architectures, requires CPUs that include the SSSE3 instruction set.
+NDI, when running on x86 or x86-64 architectures, requires CPUs that include the SSSE3 instruction set.
 Most Intel CPU designs starting in 2006 have this instruction set, AMD added support starting in 2011.
-While not a requirement, NDI will take advantage of Advanced Vector Extensions (AVX) and AVX2 instructions sets for additional performance.
+While not a requirement, NDI will take advantage of Advanced Vector Extensions (AVX) and AVX2 instruction sets for additional performance.

 NDI can run on 32-bit or 64-bit CPU architectures, although performance is increased when using 64-bit.

 NDI 4.x and earlier had limited support for ARM, generally offering encode-only support.
 The release of NDI 5 brings full support for encode and decode on ARM-based processors that include Neon instructions.
-This includes Apple Silicon processors.
+This includes Apple silicon processors.

 NDI|HX devices are typically transmit-only and based on proprietary platforms with hardware H.264 encoder chips.
 Examples of NDI|HX devices are PTZ cameras, and the NDI Connect Spark SDI to NDI|HX converter box.
 The NDI stream itself is formed at the stream consumption end via the platform-specific NDI|HX driver, presenting the same uncompressed data to the application software consuming the NDI source regardless of original HX source hardware and compression.
 NDI|HX2 is a purer implementation, supporting either H.264 or HEVC compression, and allows for additional NDI features.

 With NDI 4.0 NewTek announced the addition of a Multi-TCP transport mode.
 This takes advantage of the hardware TCP acceleration in silicon which helps lower-spec processors handle heavy network load, in contrast to UDP which does not benefit from the hardware acceleration.